 Bangor Metro Magazine is a monthly glossy focusing on life in Bangor, Maine, and the surrounding area.
 We love stories that take readers not just to Bangor, Brewer and Orono but also to Camden, Rockland, Bar Harbor and other nearby locales.

 We pay competitive rates per assignment based on project scope and experience.

 To pitch sections:

 Our front of book sections are a great place to break into writing for Bangor Metro.
 These shorter, spunky pieces should be rooted in Maine culture and have strong connections to the greater Bangor area.
+We love trend pieces, data stories, service pieces and other topics with a broad look at local issues.
 Check out a few issues to get a sense of our style and viewpoint.